Kidney & Bladder Cancer

 - Loss of appetite

-The actual cause of kidney & bladder cancer is not known, however, a few risk factors are known to be associated to the development of cancer, such as,
+The actual cause of kidney & bladder cancer is not known.
+However, a few risk factors are known to be associated with the development of kidney and bladder cancer, such as:

 - High blood pressure